 Recent history shows that attacks similar to the subway bombings in London, Madrid, Moscow, and even peaceful Minsk, are quite easy to orchestrate.
 The damage and casualties from those attacks are devastating, delivering a major blow to the economy and disrupting the fabric of life.
 So far, the United States has been fortunate enough to stop these attempts thanks to outstanding collaboration and efforts by our intelligence and task forces.

 Most of TSA’s $8.1 billion 2011 fiscal budget, or about 71 percent, is spent on securing our airlines.
 Only about 1 percent is spent on securing surface transportation.
 Unlike airport security, which relies on high-tech scanning equipment and heavy video surveillance, transportation security is dependant on the eyes and ears of the general population.

 Chicago Transit Authority is the second-largest transit agency in the nation, providing services to 1.7 million riders daily on bus and rail networks.
 In March of 2011 CTA was recognized by the DHS for achieving high scores in all categories of the security inspection program for transit.

-Chicago Transit Authority is among many U.S. transit agencies that has adopted the “If You See Something, Say Something” campaign.
+Chicago Transit Authority is among many U.S. transit agencies that have adopted the “If You See Something, Say Something” campaign.
 “This campaign was borrowed from the MTA in 2002 and encourages riders to report any suspicious activity that they observe,” explained CTA President Richard Rodriguez.
-“In addition CTA has participated and continues to participate in training for a number of scenarios using a range of programs.”
+“In addition, CTA has participated and continues to participate in training for a number of scenarios using a range of programs.”